Asifabad, Telangana: Transport

+Rail

 The town is served by Asifabad Road [ASAF] railway station which is located 19 km away at Rebbena.
 However Sirpur Kaghaznagar [SKZR] railway station provides good connectivity with Asifabad town and its A+ category station located 28 km from Asifabad.
 The railway station lies on New Delhi–Chennai main line.
 It is administered by South Central Railway zone, Secunderabad division.

 Air

 The nearest airport is Nagpur Airport (231 km away) and Hyderabad Airport (309 km away).